vikrant82/opencode-dynamic-context-pruning/README.md

 ### Commands

-DCP provides a `/dcp` slash command:
+DCP provides a TUI panel and one prompt-producing slash command:

-- `/dcp` — Shows available DCP commands
+- `/dcp` — Opens the DCP panel with context, stats, and manual-mode controls.
-- `/dcp context` — Shows a breakdown of your current session's token usage by category (system, user, assistant, tools, etc.) and how much has been saved through pruning.
-- `/dcp stats` — Shows cumulative pruning statistics across all sessions.
-- `/dcp sweep` — Prunes all tools since the last user message.
-Accepts an optional count: `/dcp sweep 10` prunes the last 10 tools.
-Respects `commands.protectedTools`.
-- `/dcp manual [on|off]` — Toggle manual mode or set explicit state.
-When on, the AI will not autonomously use context management tools.
-- `/dcp compress [focus]` — Trigger a single compress tool execution.
+- `/dcp-compress [focus]` — Asks the model to run one compression pass.
 Optional focus text directs what content to compress, following the active `compress.mode`.
-- `/dcp decompress <n>` — Restore a specific active compression by ID (for example `/dcp decompress 2`).
-Running without an argument shows available compression IDs, token sizes, and topics.
-- `/dcp recompress <n>` — Re-apply a user-decompressed compression by ID (for example `/dcp recompress 2`).
-Running without an argument shows recompressible IDs, token sizes, and topics.

 ### Prompt Overrides